Honnō (song): Background

 "Honnō" is taken from Sheena's second album Shōso Strip and is presently her best selling single.
 The music video and album art, which featured Sheena in a traditional nurse's dress and cap shattering a screen of glass, became a hot topic at its release.

 Sheena had originally planned to release "Gips" at this point.
-However, she reversed this decision, believing that the "freshness" of "Gips" had already faded as she had promoted the song in her previous Japanese tour.
+However, she reversed this decision, believing that the "freshness" of "Gips" had already faded as she had promoted the song on her previous Japanese tour.
 She substituted it with the earlier recorded "Honnō", to much success.

 The song was used as a theme song for the music TV show Fun (Fun's Recommend #007).
 The song was covered as a part of a medley by Rie Tomosaka on the television show The Yoru mo Hippare on September 9, 2000.
 Satoko Nishikawa of Shang Shang Typhoon covered it on her solo album Hibiki in 2006, and by Dorlis on her greatest hits album Dorlis (2012).

 The B-sides "Aozora" and "Rinne Highlight" were used in TV commercials for Suntory's The Cocktail Bar Love Story, "Rinne Headlight" in 1999 and "Aozora" in 2000.